 Here you may need some grease to loosen up the joints of the nuts if they are tightly locked and not placed, or maintained properly for an extended period.
 Grease will help to free everything up instantly.
 You cal also use a screwdriver to remove the screws easily.
 Remove the nuts and screws once properly separated and secure them in a safe place to prevent losing them.

 After completing all the above steps successfully, disconnect the hose from the sink and delicately pull out the faucet.
 If you can do this, Congrats, you are the winner!

 Clean the faucet and the sink and wipe it with a soft cloth.
 Inspect the faucet finely, if there is any defect or damage fix it first.
-Alternatively, you can purchase a new trendy faucet for your kitchen, if the previous one is in bad condition.
-Luckily you can also reconnect your new faucet with the same process discussed above.
+Alternatively, you can purchase a new trendy for your kitchen, if the previous one is in bad condition.
+Luckily you can also reconnect your new with the same process discussed above.

 To wrap up, removing the kitchen faucet without a basin wrench is not very difficult.
 Just go through the steps one by one and see the effective results.
 Now it’s your turn to apply the formulas in practical life.
-Don’t forget to let us know how you have enjoyed doing it by yourself leaving a comment below.
+Don’t forget to let us know how you have enjoyed doing it by yourself by leaving a comment below.
 Best of luck!